 3.1 Contract Quantity .

 (a) Contract Capacity.
-During the entirety of the Delivery Term, Seller shall be able to provide, and Buyer shall be entitled to purchase and receive, or cause to be received, [192] "" subject to the provisions of this Article 3
+During the entirety of the Delivery Term, Seller shall be able to provide, and Buyer shall be entitled to purchase and receive, or cause to be received, an amount of Capacity equal to [192] MW (the "Contract Capacity") subject to the provisions of this Article 3.

 (b) Energy.
-Seller shall sell and deliver, and Buyer shall purchase and receive an amount of Energy in any Hour Scheduled by Buyer for(the "Contract Quantity"); provided, however that Seller shall not be required to deliver, and Buyer shall have no right to Schedule, Energy in excess of 1400 hours in any Year.
+Seller shall sell and deliver, and Buyer shall purchase and receive an amount of Energy in any Hour Scheduled by Buyer up to the Contract Capacity (the "Contract Quantity"); provided, however that Seller shall not be required to deliver, and Buyer shall have no right to Schedule, Energy in excess of 1400 hours in any Year.

 3.2 Deliveries .
-All deliveries and receipts of Energy under this Agreement shall be made at theEnergy Delivery Point(s).
+All deliveries and receipts of Energy under this Agreement shall be made at the Delivery Point(s).

 3.3 Alternate Source of Supply .
 Anything herein to the contrary notwithstanding, Seller may supply the Energy sold to Buyer hereunder from the Facility or any other source, at Seller's sole right and option.
 However, if Seller is supplying the Energy from Market Sources and that supply is interrupted, Seller is obligated to replace the Scheduled Energy or to supply it from the Facility.